Not quite the prettiest city in Europe, Greece’s second largest city is loved for its charisma, cultural depth, and creative cuisine.

 Ladadika’s recent revival morphed it from a red light district into a bustling dining hotspot.
 Pedestrian-only after 6:30pm, you can sit outside without worrying about children jumping onto the street.
 You know it’s a tourist hotspot when beckoning waitresses smile passersby with eager warmth.
 But there’s such a variety of tavernas, you don’t have to walk far to find something of interest.
 Some will even entertain with live music – always a welcome distraction with kids with trouble keeping still at tables.

-Part of this Thessaloniki-born profiterole cafe’s appeal is that children can take part in assembling their own dream sweet.
+Part of this Thessaloniki-born profiterole cafe’s appeal is that children can participate in assembling their sweet fantasy.
 Baked fresh every hour, thin-crisped choux are whisked off baking trays to receive toppings of cream, ice cream, and other sweet sprinklings.

-The joy of my children in Flying Tiger variety store is nearly equal to that of a sweet shop, so I thought it deserves a mention.
-Filled with clever gadgets, art and craft supplies, and fun toys, so dirt-cheap are its prices that you can play fairy godmother for the day with little reservation.
+The joy of my children in Flying Tiger variety store rivals that of a visit to a sweet shop, so I thought it deserves a mention.
+Brimming with quirky gadgets, arts and crafts supplies, and imaginative toys, it is the sort of place where even the most restrained parent may find themselves playing fairy godmother with little resistance.

 Our stop-overs in Thessaloniki have always been on road trips to Halkidiki for its boundless azure beaches (about an hour’s drive from the city) and impressive family-friendly beach resort draws like Sani.
 Fossil-rich Petralona Cave where the 700,000 year old skull of an erect homonid 35km out of the city center has recently re-opened.
 In the company of older kids?
 Noesis Science and Technology museum may be worth a stop.
 The archaeological site of Vergina (ancient capital of Macedon) and its Royal Tombs (including that of Alexander the Great’s father, Phillip II) are also an hour outside the city.
 For a truly unique experience of Greece, majestic Meteora and its monasteries in the sky is a 3-hour drive away.